akostrik/CPP_module_42/README.md

 * is not a full container classe
 * provides an interface relying on an object of one of the classes template
 * the underlying container's elements are accessed by the members of the container adaptor
+* **value semantics** when you push an element into the queue, a copy is created, when you remove an object from the queue, that object is destroyed

 collection              |operations                                                                                                                     |other
 ------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------